-The income statement includes finance costs of €10.4 million for the year ended 31 December 2011, compared with €11.2 million in 2010, representing mainly interests on bank loans and related bank charges.
+The income statement includes finance costs of €7.3 million for the year ended 31 December 2012, compared with €10.4 million in 2011, representing mainly interests on bank loans and related bank charges.
+The decrease is mainly attributable to decrease of interests payable on bank borrowings.